 Best Cinnamon Rolls Recipe to Make with Kids & Grandkids!

 Have you ever made a recipe with your children or teens that required yeast?
 When kids master the art of using yeast in bread, rolls, cinnamon rolls, etc., their “kitchen confidence” soars!
 I started making yeast bread when I was 12 years old.
-I also taught my sons how to use yeast with confidence.
+I also taught my sons how to use yeast with confidence and now I’m teaching my grandkids.
 Your kids can too.
 It takes a bit of practice and a few tricks, but the result is worth it.

-Here is the best cinnamon rolls recipe given to me from a longtime family friend.
+Here is the best cinnamon roll recipe given to me by a longtime family friend.
 Have fun making these rolls with your kids.
 Be sure and read the tips and tricks at the end.

 Best Cinnamon Rolls Recipe! (in 2 parts)